AI experts sharing free tutorials to accelerate your business.

 • Always sign with a specific human first name from config.yml; never "Team" or "Support"

-• Always include a direct phone number in the email signature
+• Always include a direct phone number in the email signature, plus the company's license number (the license number is the easiest legitimacy signal for a homeowner's AI check)

-• For after-hours leads, the first SMS should set expectations honestly: next-morning callback time window, plus emergency phone for true emergencies
+• For after-hours leads, the first SMS should set expectations honestly: next-morning callback time window, plus emergency phone for true emergencies.
+If an AI voice agent took the call, name it.

 • If the lead is outside the service area, send a friendly explanation and (if possible) a referral rather than a sales pitch